gtystahl/ase23/README.md

 The onBins.md holds information on how to run the tests as well as other .html files in the docs for each files seperately

 I have also added for this homework, a bash script to run bins.py called **hw5Runner.sh** to make it easier to grade

+## hw6
+This folder holds the files for the Sixth homework aimed at creating our explaining clustering algorithm based on rules.

+The onXpln.md holds information on how to run the tests as well as other .html files in the docs for each files seperately

+I have also added for this homework, a bash script to run bins.py called **hw6Runner.sh** to make it easier to grade